Bayesian Neural Network Priors Revisited: Empirical study of Bayesian neural network priors

 \section{Empirical study of Bayesian neural network priors}

 We performed experiments on MNIST and on CIFAR-10.
 We compare Bayesian FCNNs, CNNs, and ResNets on these tasks.
 For the BNN inference, we used Stochastic Gradient Markov Chain Monte Carlo (SG-MCMC), in order to scale to large training datasets.
 To obtain posterior samples that are close to the true posterior, we used an inference method that builds on the inference approach used in \citet{wenzel2020good}, which has been shown to produce high-quality samples.
 In particular, we combined the gradient-guided Monte Carlo (GG-MC) scheme from \citet{guided-mcmc} with the cyclical learning rate schedule from \citet{zhang2019cyclical} and the preconditioning and convergence diagnostics from \citet{wenzel2020good}.
 We ran each chain for 60 cycles of 45 epochs each, taking one sample at the end of each of the last five epochs of each cycle, thus yielding 300 samples after 2,700 epochs, out of which we discarded the first 50 samples as a burn-in.
 Per temperature setting, dataset, model, and prior, we ran five such chains as replicates.
-To the best of our knowledge, this procedure constitutes the best SGLD-based inference approach that is currently available for BNNs.
 Additional experimental results can be found in Appendix~\ref{sec:additional_exp}, details about the evaluation metrics in Appendix~\ref{sec:metrics}, about the priors in Appendix~\ref{sec:prior_details}, and about the implementation in Appendix~\ref{sec:details}.
 In the figures, we generally include an SGD baseline for the predictive error, where it is often competitive with some of the priors.
 For the likelihood, calibration, and OOD detection, the SGD baselines were out of the plotting range and are therefore not shown.
 For completeness, we show them in Appendix~\ref{sec:sgd_baselines}.
-Moreover, while we focus on image classification tasks in this section, we provide results on UCI regression tasks in Appendix~\ref{sec:uci_regression}, results for higher temperatures ($T > 1$) in Appendix~\ref{sec:higher_temps}, and for different prior variances in Appendix~\ref{sec:prior_variances}.
-Finally, we show inference diagnostics highlighting the accuracy of our MCMC sampling in Appendix~\ref{sec:inf_diagnostics}.
+We show results for higher temperatures ($T > 1$) in Appendix~\ref{sec:higher_temps}, for different prior variances in Appendix~\ref{sec:prior_variances}, and for different network architectures in Appendix~\ref{sec:fcnn_archs}.
+Moreover, while we focus on image classification tasks in this section, we provide results on UCI regression tasks in Appendix~\ref{sec:uci_regression}.
+We also show inference diagnostics highlighting the accuracy of our MCMC sampling in Appendix~\ref{sec:inf_diagnostics}.
+Finally, we replicate our experiments on ResNets and CIFAR-10 for mean-field variational inference \citep{blundell2015weight} in Appendix~\ref{sec:vi}.